 A new subsection entitled Persistent Symptoms or Illnesses After Recovery from Acute COVID-19 was added to this section to describe the emerging data on these symptoms.
 The Panel notes that more research is needed to better understand the pathophysiology and clinical course of these post-infection sequelae and to identify management strategies for patients.

 Two new subsections have been added to this section.
 Sedation Management in Patients with COVID-19 provides guidance to the members of the intensive care unit (ICU) team on following international guidelines for the prevention, detection, and treatment of pain, sedation, and delirium.
 The other new subsection, Post-Intensive Care Syndrome, describes a spectrum of cognitive, psychiatric, and/or physical disabilities that affects survivors of critical illness and persists after a patient leaves the ICU.

 Other Updates to the Guidelines

-The following sections have been updated to include new data from clinical trials and observational cohort studies:
+The following sections have been updated to include new data from clinical trials, observational cohort studies, or case series: